-Since you don’t hold the stock at your premises, you’re completely reliant on your supplier’s stock count.
-Now, most of the suppliers won’t offer to share their exact stock levels with you.
-You might be surprised to know that many of them don’t do it because they don’t have an accurate system to monitor this, especially the smaller suppliers who don’t want to spend money on inventory software which were quite expensive to run until recently (today, there are quite a few of those for less than $50 a month).
+Since you don’t hold the inventory at your premises, you’re completely reliant on your supplier’s inventory count.
+Now, most of the dropshipping wholesalers won’t offer to share their exact inventory levels with you.
+You might be surprised to know that many of them don’t do it because they don’t have an accurate system to monitor this, especially the smaller wholesalers who don’t want to spend money on inventory software which were quite expensive to run until recently (today, there are quite a few of those for less than $50 a month).

 Moreover, even if they are using some sort of system to track inventory, there’s no convenient way to allow you a restricted access to those numbers (again, there’s software with restricted access now, just not many).

-But, knowing your supplier’s stock count is critical!
+But, knowing your supplier’s inventory count is critical!
 This is what happened to us several times:

-We were selling a tablet and sales were steady at about 1 item per day.
+We were selling a tablet and sales were steady at about one item per day.
 Then one day, I woke up and saw 14 sales.
-I was very happy of course and so I updated my dropshipping supplier.
+I was very happy of course and so I updated my dropshipping wholesaler.
 Then, after a couple of minutes, I received a reply that he had run out of stock.
-It turned out that the buyers turned to me because other sellers were out of stock and I didn’t have the information from my supplier that he had run out of stock as well.
+It turned out that the buyers turned to me because other sellers were out of stock and I didn’t have the information from my wholesaler that he had run out of stock as well.